LuNi HomeJapanTokyoRailway Museum

-Planning a trip to the Railway Museum Saitama (鉄道博物館) with kids is one of the easiest ways to spark curiosity and excitement before you even leave Tokyo.
-Stepping inside this world-class railway museum feels like discovering a hidden side of Japan, even though it’s only a short ride from Tokyo.
-And while families often skim through practical details like price, hours, and tickets when searching for this railway museum in Tokyo, what truly matters is the feeling of stepping into real train cars, driving simulators, and model worlds that bring the history of rail travel to life for children.
+Planning a trip to the Railway Museum Saitama (鉄道博物館) with kids is one of the easiest ways to let them drive a train and spark curiosity before you even leave Tokyo.
+Stepping inside this world-class museum feels like discovering a hidden side of Japan.
+And while we will cover the essential practical details like tickets, reservations, and access from Tokyo, the real magic here is the hands-on adventure, from driving simulators to walking under massive locomotives.

 Why The Railway Museum Is Great for Families with Kids